Pop, catch, give way: The sounds you don’t want to hear

 Let’s look at the four joints mentioned above, and select a common injury that was previously left to “heal on its own.”

 The Knee joint ACL.
 Torn ACLs occur well over 300,000 times each year in the U.S., often with a pop and a giving way.
 Approximately 250,000 of these are surgically repaired.
 If left untreated, there is an 80% chance of a subsequent meniscus tear, as the force distributors on the joint surface become more exposed when the ACL is torn.
 Even repaired, however, there is a 50% chance of developing arthritis in 10 years after an ACL injury.
 This is due either to the initial injury, the subsequent damage to the meniscus, the harvest of the patient’s patellar tendon or hamstrings to rebuild the ACL, or the misplacement of the ACL reconstruction tissue at surgery.
 Clearly, we need to advance the science of diagnosis and improve the repair strategy.
-Better surgical techniques with augmentation of donor tissue, along with growth factors and stem cells, may reduce the chance of arthritis.
+Better surgical techniques with augmentation of donor tissue, along with growth factors and progenitor cells, may reduce the chance of arthritis.
 But left alone, the knee is often doomed.

 The Ankle joint.
 Ankle sprains are so common that people often do not seek medical attention at all.
 Many do “heal” on their own.
 Yet MRI imaging and careful examination reveal scarring at the torn anterior lateral ligaments.
 The scar does not stabilize the joint the way the injured normal ligament did.
 While ankle arthritis remains relatively rare, it is probably better to help the ligament heal normally than not.
 In this case, non-surgical methods are playing a major role.
-It appears that by bathing the injured ligament in growth factors, from PRP to amniotic fluids and cells, then applying soft tissue massage, careful rehabilitation exercises and limited bracing, the ligaments may heal with a normal collagen fiber orientation rather than scar tissue.
+It appears that by bathing the injured ligament in growth factors, from PRP and cells, then applying soft tissue massage, careful rehabilitation exercises and limited bracing, the ligaments may heal with a normal collagen fiber orientation rather than scar tissue.
 The key is treating the ligaments before they scar.

 The Hip joint labrum.
 The hip was often the forgotten child of sports medicine.
 Imaging improvements led to a better understanding of the labrum, capsule, and bony anatomy.
 It was realized that certain tears were correlated with bony spurs and that, if treated, patients could return to sports and possibly diminish subsequent arthritis.
 This is still a work-in-progress, but arthroscopic surgical techniques have advanced to a point where they are able to repair the tissues.
 And a stable, non-painful hip is far more likely to remain healthy than its injured cousin.